dguo/dannyguo.com/content/blog/forex-trading-for-fun-and-profit.md

 ## Manual Trading

 I made some small trades manually at first just to get a feel for things.
-Oanda had a desktop application called fxTrade that I used.
-Here's a screenshot:
+I used Oanda's desktop application.
+Here's a screenshot from 2010:

 ![Oanda fxTrade interface](https://i.imgur.com/dWFc9SV.png)

 ### Spread

-If you look at a particular [currency pair](https://en.wikipedia.org/wiki/Currency_pair), you'll see that has a sell price (also known as the [ask price](https://www.investopedia.com/terms/a/ask.asp)) as well as a buy price (also known as the [bid price](https://www.investopedia.com/terms/b/bidprice.asp)), and the buy price is always higher than the sell price.
+If you look at a particular [currency pair](https://en.wikipedia.org/wiki/Currency_pair), you'll see that it has a sell price (also known as the [ask price](https://www.investopedia.com/terms/a/ask.asp)) as well as a buy price (also known as the [bid price](https://www.investopedia.com/terms/b/bidprice.asp)), and the buy price is always higher than the sell price.
 The difference is known as the [bid-ask spread](https://www.investopedia.com/terms/b/bid-askspread.asp).
-It means that if you could simltaneously buy a pair and then sell it, you would lose money.
+It means that if you could simultaneously buy a pair and sell it, you would lose money.
 This is the primary way that brokers make money.

 ### PIPs